Sergix/sergix.dev/src/pages/blog/sort-of-poems.md

 That seemed to make sense somehow,
 But I've forgotten how to draw.

 <hr>

 You can only be so much there
 Then never there again
 To try to isolate the moment,
 To value it as it should be

 As she looks into your eyes,
-Her smile — its warm glow
+Her smile — its warm glow,
 As he tells you how long it’s been,
 His voice of lonely sorrow